NativeScript/docs-v8/nativescript-core/Application.md

 | `intentFilter`      | A string containing the intent filter.                                               |
 | `onReceiveCallback` | A callback function that will be called each time the receiver receives a broadcast. |

 Since this code is Android specific, first check if `isAndroid` is true.
+You the same for any Android-specific code to avoid code for Android to run on iOS and results in the app crashing.
 /// flavor javascript

 ```javascript